Last updated: 10th April 2017.

 Step Nine: Your First Blogging Steps

 Create an about page: Before you even publish your first post, you should create an about page.
 The first thing I do whenever I arrive on a travel blog for the first time is find out who the blogger is, what they’re currently doing, and why I should care about them.
 An about page is so, so important.
 It tells potential readers why they should follow along on your journey.
+This is also the place to let your personality shine!
+Share weird facts about yourself, tell people why you want to travel, show them you’re human and worth following.

 Install Google Analytics: You’ll want to be able to measure your success, so Google Analytics is a must.
 This will allow you to track your traffic and find out more about your readers.
 Don’t get obsessive over it though!
 It’s far too easy to waste an entire day staring at your live analytics.